alex-lebedev/RBTII/README.md

 _Freesurfer longitudinal pipeline for T1 and T2 images_

 ## ... / SUPPLEMENT
-_Contains some supporting scripts used to produce summary scores and plots_
+_Contains supporting scripts used to produce summary scores and plots_